 photographic abstraction: a note

 Suzanne’s broken fibula is healing and she is now walking to strengthen the muscles in her left leg.
-So we are back to normal with our poodlewalks.
-We have just started our training weather permitting for the upcoming walks in Japan in mid-October.
+We are back to normal with our poodlewalks and have started our training (weather permitting) for the upcoming walks (Basho and Kumono Kodo) in Japan in mid-October.

 It’s been quite stormy, wet and windy during the first few weeks of spring.
 I’ve have been caught a number of times in the early morning by the rain sweeping in from the south west.
-There is little in the way of shelter along the coast and so we often got soaked.
+There is little in the way of shelter along the coast and so I was often soaked.

 Whilst walking I have been thinking about how the broad drift in photographic culture has been to problematize or reject photography as a realistic and documentary form, even though the actual condition of photography as a networked image is multifaceted and diverse.